 Computers that recognize your surroundings and change it creates an augmented reality.
 Building on the advancements of 3D rendering and computer vision, our entertainment has already blurred the line between reality and computer-generated reality.
 Can you tell what's real in a movie's background?
 Do you forget people at the stadium can't see the first down line?

 Augmented reality extends beyond our TV screens.
 Our phones can insert cartoon characters onto your desk or make a $20 bill come alive.
 Google Glass overlays a screen between our eyes and the world.
 Imagine the possibilities if Google ever stops merely selling it as a way to communicate your experiences with others:

 Ten years ago, these innovations were waiting for some big leaps: small enough hardware, powerful enough batteries, detailed enough screens, and the ability to overlay images fast and accurately enough to trick your mind.
 I'd argue only the last roadblock exists today.
 Oculus VR was attacking it until Facebook bought them, who knows what they're doing now.

 Once computers reliably recognize significant parts of our world, they can learn about and interact with them:

 In a similar way, computers can interact with our bodies:

 Computers have come a long way since the 1940's.
-I hope their future advancement is aided (not distracted) by today's Communication Age: sharing of ideas+programs+data is easier than ever, but bright minds are also stuck organizing data, harvesting page views, and working beneath their ability.
-Innovative companies tend to be swallowed up by established ones who are unlikely to produce leaps forward as they are focused on controlled growth, iterative improvements, and heavily-calculated risks.
+I hope their future advancement is aided (not distracted) by today's Communication Age: sharing of ideas+programs+data is easier than ever, but bright minds are also stuck organizing data, generating page views, and working beneath their ability.
+Innovative companies tend to be swallowed up by established ones who are unlikely to produce giant leaps forward as they are focused on controlled growth, iterative improvements, and heavily-calculated risks.

 Overall, tomorrow's computer will change our world: simultaneously creating and disrupting systems of influence and power, like the computer of today.
 They'll just be better at it.